vallard/CiscoCloudDayLab1/02-GitAndRegistries/README.md

 On the lab workstation run the commands:
 ```
 sudo docker search python
+sudo docker search nginx
+sudo docker search rails
 ```

 (Password is the same as your user account: ```Cisco.123```)

 This will show a list of docker containers you can download and use.
-These can also be found by searching the [Docker Hub](https://hub.docker.com) You don't need to log in and you can search via the search bar on the top left.
+You can also search by visiting the [Docker Hub](https://hub.docker.com) With your web browser, visit the [Docker Hub](https://hub.docker.com) and search for another application of framework (Django, Wordpress, etc) You don't need to log in and you can search via the search bar on the top left.